ethereum/go-ethereum/docs/getting-started/getting-started-with-clef.md

 ## Summary

-This tutorial has demonstrated how to generate accounts using Clef, fund them with testnet ether and use those accounts to interact with Ethereum (Goerli) through a Geth node.
+This tutorial has demonstrated how to generate accounts using Clef, fund them with testnet ether and use those accounts to interact with Ethereum (Sepolia) through a Geth node.
 Checking account balances, sending transactions and retrieving transaction details were explained using the web3.js library via the Geth console and using the JSON-RPC directly using Curl.
 For more detailed information about Clef, please see [the Clef docs](/docs/tools/Clef/Tutorial).